 7. Iodine Helps Fight Harmful Organisms

-Iodine has been used for centuries as a topical application to harmful organism infection.
-To this day, it is believed to protect the body against most varieties.
-Many hospitals use gallons of iodine daily to help maintain a sterile environment that protects against these harmful organisms.
+Iodine has been used for centuries as a means to address harmful organisms.
+To this day, it is believed to support the body's response against most kinds.
+Many hospitals use gallons of iodine daily to maintain a sterile environment.

 8. Iodine Protects the Thyroid from Radiation